UVA vs UVB Explained: Why You Need UV Protection Glasses Now

 What Are UVA and UVB Rays?

-UVA and UVB are the two types of ultraviolet (UV) radiation of the sun.
+UVA and UVB are the two types of ultraviolet (UV) radiation from the sun.
 But they have differences!

 They have different effects on the skin and eyes owing to their different wavelength and penetration properties.